Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, the email writer observes that, as opposed to being resigned to our country's demise, it's time to grab the pitchforks that Obama referenced.

-Take America back, starting with Washington.
+Take America back starting with Washington.

 The election's 15 months away.

-And us taking a sit-back-and-wait attitude that's been portrayed on your show isn't an option.
+And us taking a sit-back and wait attitude that's been portrayed on your show isn't an option.

-I conveyed I'm asking and I'm not being rhetorical I'm asking serious have I conveyed unwittingly here that the only thing we can do is sit back and wait for the elections of 2014 I if if if anybody has gotten that impression, then try to disabuse yourself of the notion because it isn't true.
+I'm asking, seriously, have I conveyed unwittingly here that the only thing we can do is sit back and wait for the elections of 2014?

 I know what this guy's reacting to.